the-full-stack/fsdl-text-recognizer/instructions/lab6.md

 ```

 Open up another terminal tab (click on the '+' button under 'File' to open the
 launcher).
-In this terminal, we'll send some a test image to the web server
+In this terminal, we'll send some test image to the web server
 we're running in the first terminal.

 **Make sure to `cd` into the `lab6` directory in this new terminal.**